The Best Home Remedy for Sunburns Is Already Sitting in Your Kitchen

 A few years ago, I got the worst sunburn I have ever experienced in my life after spending a day at the beach.
 It wasn’t pretty (and incredibly painful), but I was luckily able to soothe the sting and ward off lasting damage thanks to a kitchen staple I always have in my cupboard: honey.

 You might find it odd to use honey for anything other than sweetening up food and drinks, but it’s been relied on as a home remedy for skin issues like sunburns for centuries thanks to its healing properties.
 Need proof?
-A study published in February highlights how honey acts as a natural anti-bacterial, anti-inflammatory, antioxidant, and disinfectant when applied topically.
+A study published last year highlights how honey acts as a natural anti-bacterial, anti-inflammatory, antioxidant, and disinfectant when applied topically.

 The study authors also noted that manuka honey, which is produced from bees pollinating specific bushes in New Zealand, has all of those helpful factors in a slightly higher concentration.
-You can grab a jar in health food stores or online, like Manuka Health’s Pure New Zealand Honey ($20.94, Amazon).
+You can grab a jar in health food stores or online, like Manuka Health’s Pure New Zealand Honey (Buy on Amazon, $17.90).

 Alright, I understand that even as great as the perks seem, the idea of spreading sticky, gooey honey all over your skin probably still doesn’t sound all that appealing.
 I won’t lie, it can get a little messy — but also, so worth it when you feel the painful heat start to fade away immediately!
 And despite the initial gloopiness, it’s also really easy to wash off in the shower.